-Sheila Fraser, O.C., FCPA, FCA, joined the IFAC Board in November 2018, nominated by CPA Canada.
+Sheila Fraser, O.C., FCPA, FCA, was a member of the IFAC board from November 2018 to May 2021, nominated by CPA Canada.

 Ms. Fraser served as Auditor General of Canada from 2001 to 2011, the first female to hold this position.
 Born in Dundee, Quebec, Ms. Fraser earned a Bachelor of Commerce degree from McGill University in 1972 and became a Chartered Accountant in 1974.